darkiyy/sonar-gdscript/README.md

 ### Rules:
 Currently, the "Multiple statements in one line" rule has to be fixed.
 There are way too many false-positives and false-negatives.
 So you might want to disable it in the quality profile.

+Edit the severity of each rule accordantly, currently each rule is a *Code Smell* with the severity *Minor*.
+You may change the severity, if you create your own quality profile.
+If you want to change the type of the rule, you have to edit the code of the plugin/the type inside the json file from the rule.
+Also if you want to change the approximation on how long it takes to fix a code smell/bug, you also have to edit the json of the rule.
+Check the "Adding Rules" segment on where to find the json file.

 Some rules from the [Godot Styleguide](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html)  are not implemented yet.
 They have to be added.